hmc-cs111-fall2016/project-ideas/free-1.md

 This section describes who the project would serve and why a language might be a good way to meet their needs.

 ### What's the need?
 _What need is met by your idea?
 Who are you helping?
 What is that person's experience like now?
 What would their experience be like if you could help them?_

+This project is designed to serve individuals who need to schedule meetings among a large group.

+Currently the de-facto standards for scheduling are one of the following two methods:
+ * Everyone send out their availability for a certain time and a leader picks the times that seem to work best for a plurality.
+ * Everyone uses some software, such as a WhenIsGood&#8482; or WhenToMeet&#8482;
+and choses a binary yes/no for each time slot.

+If I was able to help them, users would be able to specify, in a way that feels natural, their availability and preferences.
+Hopefully this can reduce either the work of an individual (who must compile the results of an email) or the repetition inherent in painting over the same boxes for pairs of weeks when using a WhenIsGood&#8482;.

 ### Why a language?
 _Why is a DSL appropriate for your user(s)?
 How does it address the need?_

+Since a large part of scheduling involves individuals expressing their constraints (and hopefully preferences as well), a language might be a good fit, since it can be tailored to allow this expressiveness in a way that a simple calendar might not.

 ### Why you?
 _What excites you about this idea?
 How did you come up with it?_